audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 	SET dll3.complete = false)
 WITH dll, dll3, fwd UNWIND fwd.Functions as func
 MERGE (dll)-[:FORWARDS {fn: func}]->(dll3)
 ```

-The ingestion was intense and took me several hours to build, and this was a relatively simple model.
+The ingestion was intense and took me several hours of trial and error to build.
+And this was a relatively simple model.
 Let's explain this query a chunk at a time.

+> Reminder: This post chronicles the linear progress of this project, errors and all.
+In other words, this doesn't work =P.

 - `apoc.load.json() yeild value as dllData` will import some JSON, iterate through the lines, giving you access to each as the variable `dllData`
 	- `dllData` is the JSON from a few lines up